PiJoules/atchannel/Bugs3Fix.md

 - **Scrolling**
 - **URL regex detection**
   - Need to find a new way of allowing people to post links without using the old regex expression and the while loop.
 This caused the main page to freeze on load.
+- **Mobile Connection**
+  - Having trouble establishing a connection on mobile.
+Usually only sends 1 request to meteor mongo instead of multiple like the browser does.

 ## Minor
 - **Noticable lengthy loading times for smaller channels**